geoalgo/slurmpilot/README.md

 Essentially we want to make it much easier and faster for user to run experiments on Slurm and reach the quality of cloud usage.

-Important note: Right now, the library is very much work in progress.
-It is usable (I am using it for all my experiments) but the documentation is yet to be made and API has not been frozen yet.
+**Important note:** Right now, the library is very much work in progress and the API has not been frozen yet.
+If you use it, please consider providing your feedback!

 **What about other tools?**